GermanDavid/GermanDavid/README.md

 - 👋 Hi, I’m @GermanDavid
-- 👀 I’m interested in AI, neural networks, and NLP
+- 👀 I’m interested in AI, NN, CV, NLP, and ROBOTS
-- 🌱 I’m currently learning Bachelor of Science in Computer Science at IDC, Israel
+- 🌱 I’m currently working as Algorithm develop at RoboDeck. and learning Master of Science in Computer Science
 - 💞️ I’m looking to collaborate on AI / ML projects
-- 📫 How to reach me: khgerman@gmail.com
+- 📫 How to reach me: david@robo-deck.com

 <!---
 GermanDavid/GermanDavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.